 Have you heard of Camden Haven?
 You’re one of the rare travellers to know this hidden gem in Australia.
 It took us three trips from Brisbane to Sydney to finally stop there.
 We stayed only for one day and had a lovely time.
 It wasn’t enough to experience all the things to do in Camden Haven, so we will be back one day!

 There are many things to do in Camden Haven and I highly recommend staying for a bit longer than we did.

 1. Head to the North Brother lookout

 The North Brother is one of three mounts.
 The Aboriginal people call them the Three Brothers.
-For once, that’s also the name that Captain Cook came up with.
+For once in Australia, that’s also the name that Captain Cook came up with.

 The rainforest loop track is a short walk good to stretch your legs in the shade, but don’t feel you’re missing out if you prefer to skip it.